Read the directions below if that is how you learn best, or watch the videos if you prefer. (It is not necessary to do both).

 Equally important to the condition and durability of your extensions is the tools you use to style with.
 For brushes, you want long, flexible bristles that can reach through to the scalp area and gently detangle without causing you pain or pulling your extensions out.
 Some better brushes also have shorter boar bristles that smoothe the cuticle and increase shine.

-What ingredients to look for and why.
+What ingredients to look for and why when it comes to home care for hair extensions.

 When shampooing use open fingers to gently massage under and around the attachment area taking care not to tug on the extensions.
 Then gently bring your hands down the hair shaft in one direction only.
 Scrubbing vigorously could actually cause tangles!
 We advise on the correct shampoos and conditioners to use in the video before this one.